 As we all know repeating tasks are boring.
 On a normal day after the login to my computer, I will open the browser and go to websites like GitHub, Evernote, my blogs, etc. To avoid this repeating and boring task, I made an application to do the same for me every day.

 For automatic login to any website we can use Selenium WebDriver and Python.

 Selenium WebDriver is a browser-controlling library, it supports all major browsers and is available for different programming languages including Python.
 In this, we will use the Python bindings for Selenium WebDriver.

 Step 1 : Install Selenium and the drivers

-We need to install Selenium first, run the below command.
+We need to install Selenium first, run the below command for installing it.

 The next step is install the driver specific for our browser.
 I am using Firefox and requires geckodriver, you can choose your own.
 After downloading the driver, unzip it and put it in your application root folder.

 Step 2 : Create Pythom script and initialize WebDriver

 After that, open a new Python script and initialize the WebDriver with below code.

 from selenium.webdriver.support.ui import WebDriverWait